ClockWorkCosmos/Facial_Detection_From_Scratch/README.md

 Usage example:
   Note - Make sure face is centered in the photo and room is well lit.
 Prone to micro-distortions.
-  1. Have a folder containing some reference photos of a face you wish to detect.
+  1. Create a subfolder (within this program's directory) containing some reference photos of a face you wish to detect.
 Have at least four photos.
 Name the prime reference photo 'face'.
+Call this folder 'database'
   2. '>> Face: ' input the file path to the face you wish to use.

 Required modules / libraries: